The Secret Life and Realities of Solo Female Travel

 Okay, while it can feel like that sometimes, going to various solo female travel destinations is really not that bad because if it was, I would never do it.
-I mean, no one wants to carry a fog horn and can of mace at the ready, just in case you need to ward off the creepiest of creepers (One of those things that is sadly universal.
+I mean, no one wants to carry a fog horn and can of mace at the ready, just in case you need to ward off the creepiest of creepers (One of those things that are sadly universal.
 Why can’t chivalry or personal hygiene be universal?).
 But all kidding aside, solo travel is super fun and something that I believe every traveler should do.

 However, when embarking on solo female travel Europe style, or any other style really, there are some things that you need to know because solo travel is a totally different experience from traveling with an entourage (Service minion, I chipped a nail.
 Just kidding, I don’t roll like that).
 I mean, when the proverbial shit hits the fan, or your shirt when a pigeon makes its presence known, its kind of nice to have a wingman or wing-woman by your side to keep things in perspective.
 But when you’re alone, there’s no one to rely on and that can make you feel a little isolated.
 No not Cast Away isolated, so you won’t need to make your own Wilson out of a stray volleyball, but you should know what to expect from things like eating alone (This is still awkward for me.
 I pretend I’m super important and play on my phone the whole time but a lot of times I’m not even connected to Wifi so I basically stare down my bread basket and with my eyes, accusingly ask it, “Why do carbs have to taste so damn good?” ).